wingersonMJ/Whalen_RTS/README.md

 ---

+## Part 2: Within 3 months of symptom resolution...

-At three months after symptom resolution, n=74 subjects had participated in sport (cumulative), n=15 had not, and n=0 failed to complete at least one survey in the three months.
+At three months after symptom resolution, n=74 subjects had participated in sport (cumulative) and n=15 had not.
 Mean and standard deviation or n (%) are provided in Table 4 below.

 **Table 4:** Comparing those participating and not participating in sports within three months of symptom resolution.
 P-values reflect Wilcoxon Rank Sum tests or Chi Squared tests for between-group differences.
 |                                         |    | Missing   | Overall       | 0             | 1             | P value |